Training Dachshunds - Keys To Stop Their Bad Behavior

 Dr. Dunbar is credited as the father of modern dog training and behavior modification, and he provides his lessons as a $20 monthly package at Top Dog Academy.

 Dunbar offers dog training videos, workshops, and seminars that cover everything concerning dogs of all breeds.
-You can get more information on controlling dogs with behavior issues, aggression, and training them for cohesion with your kids.
+He provides information on controlling dogs with behavior issues, aggression, and training them for cohesion with your kids.

 With Dunbar’s dog training subscription, you get personalized email advice and access their private Facebook group, where you connect with other dog owners.